Academic-ID/sapienAI/README.md

 The quickest way to get started is to set the `OPENAI_KEY` environmental value.
 This is your
 [OpenAI API key](https://platform.openai.com/docs/quickstart/account-setup).

+You can get your API key here by signing up (or logging in) here: [https://platform.openai.com/settings/organization/api-keys](https://platform.openai.com/settings/organization/api-keys)

 ---